albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

     }
     ```

-1. An algorithm that resolved to an `int`
+1. An algorithm that resolved to an `int`.

     ```java
     package demo;